learn-co-curriculum/dsc-xgboost-lab/README.md

 ## Tuning XGBoost

-The model had somewhat lackluster performance on the test set compared to the training set, suggesting the model is beginning to overfit to the training data.
+The model had a somewhat lackluster performance on the test set compared to the training set, suggesting the model is beginning to overfit to the training data.
 Let's tune the model to increase the model performance and prevent overfitting.

 You've already encountered a lot of parameters when working with Decision Trees, Random Forests, and Gradient Boosted Trees.